AmirRezaFarokhy/Medical-Site/README.md

 docker-compose up -d --build
 ```

-run this to your google.com <http://localhost:8000/>
+to see the site go <http://localhost:8000/>